Table of contents

 - Net profit margin: $1,000 / ($10 x 1,000) = 10%

-There are some costs to consider when optimising pricing for online sales.
+There are some costs to consider when optimizing pricing for online sales.
 With no brick-and-mortar location, there are other costs a business can incur.
-Whether pricing for online or in store, keep in mind these costs when you’re discounting any products or services.
+Whether pricing for online or in-store, keep in mind these costs when you’re discounting any products or services.

-Processing fees: fees charged to merchants for processing credit and debit card or online payments.
+- Processing fees: fees charged to merchants for processing credit card or online payments

 There are pros and cons to both online and in-store sales.
 Here are some costs you may incur if you operate a brick-and-mortar business.

-- Processing fees: Fees charged to merchants for processing credit and debit card or online payments.
+- Processing fees: Fees charged to merchants for processing credit card or online payments.

-- Physical hardware: Point-of-sale system, store fixtures or shelving and initial inventory are all examples of physical hardware.
-These costs will vary if you are a service professional like a hairdresser who may need equipment such as scissors and hair washing stations, or a bookseller who may need display racks and shelves.
+- Physical hardware: Point-of-sale system, store fixtures or shelving, and initial inventory are all examples of physical hardware.
+These costs will vary if you are a service professional like a hairstylist who may need equipment such as shears and hair washing stations, or a book seller who may need display racks and shelves.

-- Monthly or yearly recurring costs: Recurring costs for brick-and-mortar retailers can include rent or mortgage payments for a physical space, wages, utilities and maintenance fees, customer support, marketing costs and business taxes.
+- Monthly or yearly recurring costs: Recurring costs for brick-and-mortar retailers can include rent or mortgage for a physical space, employees, maintenance fees, customer support, marketing costs, and business taxes.

 Remember our candle maker?
 Perhaps they’ve decided to sell their candles for $15 since they found a way to source bulk jars and wax, bringing the cost to $1 a jar and $5 a candle.
 With the total cost of goods down to $6 a candle, they now have a $9 gross profit.

-Although our seller is fictional, keeping pricing strategies in mind can help real business owners like you plan ahead and calculate how much the costs will factor into profit margins.
-There’s no right or wrong answer when it comes to pricing, but as your business grows, calculating costs and profits can help you try new and more complex pricing strategies like bundling or pricing goods competitively without losing money.
+Although our seller is fictional, keeping pricing strategies in mind can help real business owners like you plan ahead and calculate how much the costs will factor into their profit margins.
+Ultimately there is no right or wrong answer when it comes to pricing, but as your business grows, calculating costs and profits can help you try new and more complicated pricing strategies like bundling or pricing goods competitively without losing money.

 When it comes to pricing your goods or services online, it can be tricky to offer reasonable prices and great quality while keeping your business’ health in mind.
 From key calculations you should keep in mind to unexpected costs like warehousing or customer service, we hear from one Atlanta based business owner who is optimizing its unisex lifestyle clothing brand for eCommerce.
 Listen to Square’s Paying it Forward podcast and hear firsthand from a small business owner who has taken out a loan and some of the unexpected obstacles she encountered along the way.